 There is a set of circular mosaics installed in Flushing Meadows celebrating the two World's Fairs that the park hosted.
 This piece caught my eye — did Andy Warhol really create a tribute to Robert Moses, the despotic chief bureaucrat?
 The answer to this question, and the fascinating story behind it, can be found here.

-You can see Warhol's "Thirteen Most Wanted Men" displayed on the wall of the Theaterama!
+You can see Warhol's Thirteen Most Wanted Men displayed on the wall of the Theaterama!
 (If you have no idea what I'm talking about, see the previous post.)

-Tying this all together, Andy Warhol once shot a film entitled "Eat", which features Robert Indiana eating a mushroom for 45 minutes.
+Tying this all together, Andy Warhol once shot a film entitled Eat, which features Robert Indiana eating a mushroom for 45 minutes.

 Today was my grandma's unveiling, so I headed out to Mount Hebron and met my family for the ceremony.
 As you may be able to deduce from the headstone, Shirley's main joy in life was feeding people.
 She spent most of her time either cooking or thinking about what to cook next.
 I probably owe at least an inch of my waistline to her famous ten-course mid-morning "lunches".
-On an earlier visit to her gravesite in the fall, I noticed some purslane growing from the dirt above her body, so I picked and ate it.
+On an earlier visit to her gravesite in the fall, I noticed some purslane growing from the dirt above her body, so I picked it and ate it.
 Even in death...

 Built in 1869, this building sits beside a well that once pumped about 750,000 gallons of water per day into a nearby reservoir, which in turn fed the park's artificial watercourse (all the bodies of water in Prospect Park are man-made).
 When Brooklyn became part of New York City in 1898, it gained access to the city's water supply system, and the well and reservoir were no longer needed.